divneev15/Multidimensional-Arrays-in-Cpp/README.md

 * **Consistent formatting** when printing (tabs/spaces) for readability.
 * Prefer **`std::vector`** for runtime sizes; VLAs are non‑standard in C++.
 * Validate **input ranges** (`rows, cols > 0` and within allocated capacity).

 ---
+## Outcome

+By performing this experiment, the learner will:

+* Understand how to declare and use **2D arrays** in C++.
+* Be able to **input and output matrices** in a structured format.
+* Successfully perform **addition, multiplication, transpose, and diagonal sum** operations.
+* Learn how to check conditions before executing (e.g., dimension check for multiplication).
+* Compare rows element-by-element and determine equality.
+* Gain confidence in **nested loops, indices, and multi-level iteration**.
+* Strengthen the foundation for **advanced applications** such as numerical methods, graphics programming, and data structures.

+---